soixantecircuits/etna/README.md

 ## Spacebro

 You can use etna by sending commands via spacebro.
-The example above watermarks a video
+The example above watermarks a video.

+The watermark recipe is in the `basic.js` file.

 ```
 spacebroClient.emit('new-media-for-etna', {